Bira/octopus-carnival/_posts/2016-09-29-dragons-dogma-big-picture.md

 the place is.

-Often, when the player defeats a particularly nasty monster, nearby NPCs will remark on how unusual and spectacular that feat it.
+Often, when the player defeats a particularly nasty monster, nearby NPCs will remark on how unusual and spectacular that feat is.
 "Normal" people can only hope to stand against these in great numbers, and expecting losses.